abrehan2/Patient-Sync/README.md

 ## <a name="introduction">Introduction</a>

-A healthcare application using Next.js that allows patients to easily register, book, and manage their appointments with doctors.
-The project aims to test Appwrite as the database.
+Patient Sync aims to simplify the patient registration and appointment booking process.
+It provides a seamless and responsive user experience, allowing patients to schedule and manage appointments with doctors effortlessly.

+The platform is currently being used by an NGO in Pakistan to record patient data daily, ensuring efficient and organized healthcare management.

 ## <a name="tech-stack">Tech Stack</a>